UCAE Board Members

 Past Presidencies, University Council for Art Education, The American Association of University Professors, Auburn Teachers Association.
 Supervisor of Art, Auburn Public Schools, grades 1-12; art teacher Worcester Art Museum.
 Who’s Who in American Inventors.
 Design and Utility patent, Tie Brooch design, United States Patent Office.
 Served on Teachers College Alumni Council; Clark University Board, development; Pen and Brush Board.
 Lecturer, author, exhibitor, art book and art film editor.
 President, Elaine Foster Jewelry company.
 Who’s Who of American Women, etc.

-Chris Kaczmarek is a New York based artist whose work spans both experimental and traditionalsculptural practices, including installation, performance, video, built circuits and solar-powered objects.
+Chris Kaczmarek is a New York based artist and educator whose work spans both experimental and traditional sculptural practices, including installation, performance, video, built circuits and solar-powered objects.
 His work is often interactive and designed to guide the viewer towards a deeper contemplation about technology and the inhabited environment.
 Other works include sound scores and set design for the stage, and hand made electronic instruments.

-Chris Kaczmarek received an MFA in Visual Art and an MA in Modern and Contemporary Art History, Theory and Criticism from Purchase College SUNY where he is currently the Director of Instructional Support for the School of the Arts and an adjunct professor in the School of Art+Design.
+Chris Kaczmarek received an MFA in Visual Art and an MA in Modern and Contemporary Art History, Theory and Criticism from Purchase College SUNY and is currently an Assistant Professor of Interdisciplinary Arts, and Program Coordinator of the Visual Arts at Montclair State University.

 Saul Ostrow is an independent critic, and curator, the Art Editor at Large for Bomb Magazine.
 He has also served as Co-Editor of Lusitania Press (1996-2004) and as the Editor of the book series Critical Voices in Art, Theory and Culture (1996- 2006) published by Routledge, London.
 In 2010, he founded the not-for-profit Critical Practices Inc. (criticalpractices.org) to promote critical discourse and practices.
 As a curator he has organized over 70 exhibitions in the US and abroad.
 His writings have appeared in art magazines, journals, catalogues, and books in the USA and Europe.